 14,000 BTU Portable Air Conditioners

-The actual cooling capacity for any portable air conditioner is much less than its advertised cooling capacity.
+The actual cooling capacity of a 14,000 BTU portable air conditioner is often much less than 14,000 BTUs.

-The same is true for 14,000 BTU units.
-The most efficient 14,000 BTU units have an actual cooling capacity closer to 10,000 BTU.
-The least efficient 14,000 BTU units have an actual cooling capacity closer to 7,500 BTU – almost half of the claimed BTUs.
+The most efficient 14,000 BTU units have an actual cooling capacity closer to 12,000 BTUs.
+The least efficient 14,000 BTU units have an actual cooling capacity closer to 7,700 BTUs – almost half of the claimed BTUs.

 How does this happen?